 The plan will also explain how we could deliver an ambitious new build programme by looking at the delivery options.
 This will further increase the number of homes delivered and provide additional investment.

-The plan will align with the recently published Regeneration Master Plan and will be reviewed at least annually to take advantage of new opportunities and the changing housing market.
+The plan will align with the recently published Regeneration Master Plan and will be reviewed on an annual basis to take advantage of further opportunities.

 What is needed?